We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 - Price: $6,520

-By opting for a lower quality across color and clarity, we can find this engagement ring diamond, which has a similar price and a higher carat:
+By opting for a lower quality across color and clarity, I found this engagement ring diamond, which has a similar price and a higher carat:

 - Carat: 1.20